 Robots.txt files tell search engine web crawlers which pages you want to exclude from indexing.
 For example, if you do not want a certain page or image being indexed, then you can restrict that page from being indexed.
 You can check to see if you have a robots.txt file by typing in [your URL]/robots.txt and it should bring a page back similar to the one below.

 You can create a robots.txt from scratch or use a tool to help you make one.
 Google Search Console helps you create one with step-by-step instructions including testing your file and submitting or updating it.
-If you do not have the time to make one, Advanced Robots TXT Generator can help you create a file for free.

 8. Google Analytics